Tri Area Warriors Volleyball Club (the "Corporation")

 At all meetings of the board, every question shall be decided by a majority of the votes cast on the question.
 In case of an equality of votes, the chair of the meeting in addition to an original vote shall have a second or casting vote.

-It is under this article that a quorum will be established.
-Members who are appointed and elected to sit on the Corporations Board shall be by appointment:
+Members who are appointed and elected to sit on the Corporations Board Class B members shall be by appointment:

 Committees of the Board of Directors

 The board may from time to time appoint any committee or other advisory body, as it deems necessary or appropriate for such purposes and, subject to the Act, with such powers as the board shall see fit.
 Any such committee may formulate its own rules of procedure, subject to such regulations or directions as the board may from time to time make.
 Any committee member may be removed by resolution of the board of directors.

 The board may designate the offices of the Corporation, appoint officers on an annual or more frequent basis, specify their duties and, subject to the Act, delegate to such officers the power to manage the affairs of the Corporation.
 A director may be appointed to any office of the Corporation.
 An officer may, but need not be, a director unless these by-laws otherwise provide.
 Two or more offices may be held by the same person.

 Description of Offices

 Unless otherwise specified by the board (which may, subject to the Act modify, restrict or supplement such duties and powers), the offices of the Corporation, shall be elected, shall have the following duties and powers associated with their positions: